Table of Contents

 Austrian Wine Regions

-The land of Austria involves thoughts of the Alps and great skiing (primarily in the western part of the country).
+The land of Austria evokes thoughts of the Alps and great skiing (primarily in the western part of the country).
 Austria’s east and south regions are perfect for Vitis vinifera and are where most of the country’s wine is produced.

 Niederosterreich

-Austria’s largest wine region is Niederosterreich, located in the northeast part of the country.
+Austria’s largest wine region is Niederösterreich, located in the northeast part of the country.
 This area lies along the Danube and contains the capital city, Vienna.
-It is the heart of white wine production, mainly Gruner Veltliner comprising 44% of the planted grapes.
+It is the heart of white wine production, mainly Grüner Veltliner comprising 44% of the planted grapes.

-These regions focus not only on the outstanding Gruner Veltliner but other white grapes, including Riesling, Pinot Blanc, and Chardonnay.
+Eight specific DAC (Districtus Austriae Controllatus) are located in this region.
+Six of the eight DACs focus on white wine: Wagram, Traisental, Wachau, Kremstal, Kamptal, and Weinviertel.
+These regions focus not only on the outstanding Grüner Veltliner but also on other white grapes, including Riesling, Pinot Blanc, and Chardonnay.
 In addition, reds rule in the southern regions of Carnuntum and Thermenregion.

 Burgenland

-This region has a unique humid microclimate due to its proximity to Lake Neusiedle, which leads to the development of botrytis on the grapes in the region.
+South of Niederösterreich is Burgenland, where the red wines from Blaufränkisch, St. Laurent, and Zweigelt reign supreme.
+Five DACs exist in this region.
+The DAC of Mittelburgenland leads to full-bodied, dark fruit-driven reds while the DACs of Neusiedlersee, Leithaberg, and Eisenberg produce more minerally and tannic wines.
+Within Neusiedlersee lies the extraordinary region of Seewinkel.
+This region has a unique humid microclimate due to its proximity to Lake Neusiedl, which leads to the development of botrytis on the grapes.
 Also called noble rot, botrytis causes evaporation in the grape, concentrating sugar levels and giving rise to the production of quality dessert wines called Ausbruch.
 These are coveted Austrian sweet wines.

 Steiermark